Quantity Formatting And Parsing

 The FormatDefinition interface is an extension of FormatProps to help identify formats.

-for displaying formatted quantity values, while also enabling users to add formats of their own.
+A FormatsProvider interface helps provide all the necessary Formats for displaying formatted quantity values, while also enabling users to add formats of their own.

-A MutableFormatsProvider interface extends the read-only FormatsProvider
+A MutableFormatsProvider interface extends the read-only FormatsProvider above by allowing adding or removing Formats to the provider.

-also requires a UnitSystemKey passed in to filter the FormatDefinition returned, according to the current unit system set in the SchemaFormatsProvider
+The SchemaFormatsProvider takes in a SchemaContext, to provide Formats coming from schemas.
+The SchemaFormatsProvider also requires a UnitSystemKey passed in to filter the FormatDefinition returned, according to the current unit system set in the SchemaFormatsProvider.
+When getting a format, the SchemaFormatsProvider will throw an error if it receives a non-valid EC full name.

 Units Provider